Newspapers this week reported the following story:

 How we can assist

-You only get one opportunity to have specialist representation at a police station or court, if you are facing terrorism-related accusations then contact us immediately and find out how we can influence the outcome.
+You only get one opportunity to have specialist representation at a police station or court, if you are facing terrorism-related accusations then contact us immediately to talk with our Serious Crime Solicitors and find out how we can influence the outcome.